 The online application will be available in January 2024.
 If you'd like to be notified when the 2024 Scholarship Cycle opens, please email firstname.lastname@example.org.

 Each applicant will complete an online application, including general information and questions, essays covering the impact hydrocephalus has had on your life, how you would help others, educational and career goals and aspirations, and involvement with HA or other community service programs and volunteer activities.
 One letter of recommendation must be submitted by each applicant.

 - Will my information be saved or stored so I can return to complete my application?

-Yes, you will set up an account in the Scholarship Platform HA uses, AwardSpring.
+Yes, when the online application becomes available you will set up an account in the Scholarship Platform HA uses, AwardSpring.
 Or, if you applied in previous years, you will log in to your existing account.
 You will be able to save your information and return to the website to complete your application, prior to the submission deadline.

 - Do I need a reference to be considered for this scholarship?